 What is the Compassion Project?

 Too often, children are considered to be less sophisticated and incapable understanding the emotional complexities of their world, however, research suggests otherwise.
-Hawkins & Williams (2017) found that children as young as 7 years old demonstrate a desire to help when an animal is hurt or upset, suggesting that from an early age children’s attachment to animals is connected with compassionate orientations.
+Hawkins and Williams (2017) found that children as young as 7 years old demonstrate a desire to help when an animal is hurt or upset, suggesting that from an early age children’s attachment to animals is connected with compassionate orientations.

 Learning about compassion and how to demonstrate it at an early age encourages more positive social behaviors, inclusivity and a healthy learning environment for students to learn emotional coping strategies.
 The Compassion Project is a collaborative no-cost initiative with a clear objective: to ensure every elementary school student understands what compassion is and how to practice it.

 Why is compassion an important skill to teach children?
 By the time children reach the age of 7-8, they are capable of identifying their emotions and processing how their actions can impact others.
 Teaching compassion and its underlying skills help increase students’ motivation to learn and decrease feelings of anxiety and negative thoughts that can stand in the way of learning.

 Co-created by education technology innovator, EVERFI, and LinkedIn CEO, Jeff Weiner, the Compassion Project offers a simple framework for teachers to incorporate into the school day.